eryksiejka47/K-Spice-API-Yggdrasil/README.md

 ```

 ## Useful Resources
-This chapter gives a brief introduction to resources available and how you can use the API in an effecive manner.
+This chapter provides a brief overview of the available resources and explains how to use the API effectively.
 ---
 ### Official Documentation
 First of all, you can find the official K-Spice documentation [here](https://akerbp.sharepoint.com/:f:/s/E2EProductionOptimizationAutomatedwellcontrol/Eo5NKqmLq5tErv02UsjdYksB1yE4VbWZFjLQCPJPQQWRUg?e=yiTFJr).